optimizely/javascript-sdk/packages/optimizely-sdk/README.md

 ### Prerequisites

 Ensure the SDK supports all of the platforms you're targeting.
 In particular, we support any ES5-compliant JavaScript environment, including
   - Node.js >= 0.10.0, and maybe even earlier.
 CI validates 0.10.0 and the latest version of all [LTS](https://github.com/nodejs/Release) releases from 4.x onward.
-By extension, places like AWS Lambda, Google Cloud Functions, and Auth0 Webtasks.
+By extension, places like AWS Lambda, Google Cloud Functions, and Auth0 Webtasks are supported as well.
   - [Web browsers](https://caniuse.com/#feat=es5)
   - [Cloudflare Workers](https://developers.cloudflare.com/workers/) and [Fly](https://fly.io/), both of which are powered by V8.
   - Anywhere else you can think of that might embed a JavaScript engine.
 The sky is the limit; experiment everywhere 🚀!